 I can’t remember exactly what he said, except that hearing about Jesus triggered something deep within me, probably from my childhood when my mother had made me attend church every Sunday.

-As Gary was going on about Jesus, I was suddenly transfixed by an ecstatic vision — not of Jesus, but of an overpowering, luminous light, both inside and outside, located above and slightly back towards the crown of my head.
-As it radiated down through me, time and space and the world around me was taking shape right before my eyes, accompanied by a rapturous elation.
+As Gary went on about Jesus, I was suddenly transfixed by an ecstatic vision — not of Jesus, but of an overpowering luminous light, both inside and outside, located above and slightly back towards the crown of my head.
+As it radiated down through me, time and space and the world around me took shape right before my eyes, accompanied by a rapturous elation.

-When things returned to what passes for normal on acid, Gary was gone.
+When things finally returned to what passes for normal on acid, Gary was gone.
 I left the flat, went down the stairs and walked out the front door.
-Funky Page street, the sunlight through the moist air, the hills in the distance, my body as I walked in the tight-fitting, homespun, bell-bottom pants a girlfriend had made for me, everything was transformed by a beauty so exquisite that as I drank it in my senses joined together into a single voluptuous bliss that was to linger even after I had come down from the drug.
+Funky Page street, the sunlight through the moist air, the hills in the distance, my body as I walked in tight-fitting homespun bell-bottom pants a girlfriend had made for me, everything was transformed by a beauty so exquisite that as I drank it in my senses joined together into a single voluptuous bliss that was to linger even after I had come down from the drug.

 I’d been studying the Tibetan Book of the Dead, along with the other books in that series by Evans Wentz.
-The intense, clear light of the Mind is said to be hard to stay with after one has left the body at death, but those who had practiced and trained during their lifetime could enter it and experience supreme enlightenment and gnosis.
+The intense clear light of the Mind is said to be hard to stay with after one has left the body at death, but those who had practiced and trained during their lifetime could enter it and experience supreme enlightenment.
 Reading and hearing about it I felt blessed to have experienced even a little of that divine light.
-But to tell the truth, like a lot of experiences on LSD, when I’d come down and it was gone, it was hard to find a path back to it.
+But to tell the truth, like a lot of experiences on LSD, when I’d come down and it was gone, I couldn’t find a path back to it.

 The main benefit (and danger) of LSD is that it is so disruptive.
 It throws you out of normal habits of mind and repetitious mental ruts.
 For someone who is training and striving to break out of conditioned patterns it can be like other extreme spiritual methods — opening up new possibilities for creativity and growth.
 But it can also be devastating for a person whose grip on reality is tenuous to begin with.

 After I’d cleaned him up I tried to bring him back to reality.
 But he was gone, unable to even talk coherently.
 Not knowing where else to turn I took him to the free clinic.
 They couldn’t do anything for him either and suggested admitting him to Napa State Mental Hospital where he would receive some treatment.
-As he was taken away I felt a tremendous sense of helplessness.
+As they took him away I felt a tremendous sense of helplessness.